jamesgopsill/hp-3d-device-client/README.md

 The client has been developed as part of a research programme investigating agent-based manufacturing systems ([Brokering Additive Manufacturing](https://dmf-lab.co.uk/brokering-additive-manufacturing/)).
 It is isomorphic capable of running on server (Node.js) and client-side (Browser) applications.

-**Current Under Construction**
+**Current Under Construction and Untested**

 ## Client Docs

-The client documentation have been produced using [TypeDoc](https://typedoc.org/) and can be accessed [here](https://jamesgopsill.github.io/eiger-client/).
+The client documentation have been produced using [TypeDoc](https://typedoc.org/) and can be accessed [here](https://jamesgopsill.github.io/hp-3d-device-client).
 More details on the API can be found at [HP](https://developers.hp.com/3d-printing-apis).

 ## Contributing